ivanradanov/rodinia/others/rng/README.txt

 An implementation of the Uniform RNG using the Linear Congruential Generator (LCG) in rng.cu as a device function.
 It uses the same settings as GCC for its random number generation.
 Its inputs are the GPU seed array and the index to the specific seed to work with.
-Its ouput is a float representing a uniformly distributed number on the range [0, 1).
+Its output is a float representing a uniformly distributed number on the range [0, 1).
 For more information on the LCG, check out the Wikipedia article on it: http://en.wikipedia.org/wiki/Linear_congruential_generator

 [5] Contact Info